PavelPashov/cligpt/README.md

-# CLIGPT
+# cligpt

-CLIGPT is a command-line interface (CLI) application for interacting with OpenAI's ChatGPT.
-The application allows users to start a chat with the model, change the model configuration, prompt the model with a single prompt, and update the token.
+Cligpt is a command-line interface (CLI) application for interacting with OpenAI's ChatGPT.
+The application allows users to start a chat with the model, change the model configuration, save conversations and continue them.

 ## Demo